For Your Business

 Commercial Property Solicitors - Kent, Sussex & Surrey

-To obtain the grant of planning permission, a range of statutory agreements under the Town and Country Planning Act and the Highway Act can be entered into between landowners and local authorities.
-They provide for payments to be made or for works to be carried out that mitigate or accommodate new development and they extend to the emerging concept of a ‘conservation covenant’.
-We can also review emerging draft planning permissions to ensure conditions are lawful and proportionate.
-Occasionally, we are asked to look at planning from the opposing side, either to prevent development from occurring or, more realistically, to achieve development which has less of an adverse impact on neighbours.
+To obtain planning permission, agreements under The Town and Country Planning Act and The Highway Act can be entered into by landowners.
+They provide for payments to be made or for works to be carried out that mitigate or accommodate new development including the emerging concept of a ‘conservation covenant’ to enhance biodiversity.

 Get In Touch